PisanA/junit-webpage/index.md

 ## T4G JUnit Testing Framework

-The T4G team (An Nguyen, Jeremy Zhang, Margaret Lanphere) has developed a testing framework to execute JUnit tests for Java assignments.
+The T4G team (An Nguyen, Jeremy Zhang, Margaret Lanphere, Ed Adshire) has developed a testing framework to execute JUnit tests for Java assignments.
 We will utilize Github classroom to distribute students starter code along with using Github as the platform to execute tests.
 This webpage will demonstrate the significance of each portion of the framework and a tutorial regarding to setup.

 ### Breakdown
 Every assignment will utilize two repositories to provide the starter files and testing framework.
 Please use those repositories as a base for working on your next upcoming assignment.